-We presented an optimal quantum control protocol to prepare entangled states in two quantum harmonic oscillators.
-The scheme relies on Jaynes-Cummings-type interactions that are dynamically modulated with numerically optimized phases.
-We demonstrated the preparation of TMSV states in the mechanical oscillations of a trapped ion, and characterized the prepared states with phase-space tomography in three different ways: we verified continuous-variable entanglement through Reid's EPR criterion, measuring $\Delta_{\mathrm{EPR}} =0.0132(7)<0.25$, we performed a CV Bell test and violated the CHSH inequality, measuring $\mathrm{B} = 2.26(3)>2$, and we extracted squeezing and anti-squeezing values from one-dimensional phase-space tomography, obtaining squeezing as high as $\SI{5.7(1)}{dB}$.
-Finally, we demonstrated the flexibility of our control scheme by preparing a superposition of TMSV states.

-This scheme uses coherent laser-driven interactions that are common in trapped ion systems.
-Such control provides a versatile framework for generating entangled oscillator states that naturally extends to a wider range of interactions.
-Combinations of different JC-type Hamiltonians have been shown to provide universal control over oscillator systems~\cite{Lloyd1999, Braun2005, Sutherland2021}, with interactions such as single-mode (tri-)squeezing and beam splitters that naturally emerge in the (time-ordered) commutator structure of Eq.~(\ref{Eq: BCH definition})~\cite{Sutherland2021, Bazavan2024}.
-The addition of mid-circuit measurements can also be used to generate superpositions of non-classical states~\cite{Saner2024}.
-Optimal control strategies can be used to apply desired interaction terms while suppressing unwanted ones to prepare a broad class of Gaussian and non-Gaussian entangled oscillator states.
-Furthermore, additional JC-type interactions can be used to entangle more than two oscillators, allowing applications for multi-partite entangled oscillator states.
+More broadly, the optimal control framework could be extended to synthesize a wider range of interactions.
+Combinations of different JC-type Hamiltonians have been shown to provide universal control over oscillator systems~\cite{Lloyd1999, Braun2005, Sutherland2021}.
+Time-domain dynamical modulations of combinations of JC-type Hamiltonians provide an added toolset to synthesize desired interactions.
+Single-mode (tri-)squeezing and beam splitter interactions also emerge naturally from the BCH time-sequential commutator used in this work~\cite{Sutherland2021, Bazavan2024}.
+Furthermore, modulation through optimal control can mitigate unwanted parasitic terms, allowing high-fidelity preparations of a broad class of Gaussian and non-Gaussian entangled oscillator states.

-The entanglement witnesses measured in this work surpass previously measured values from matter-based experiments, $\Delta_{\mathrm{EPR}} =0.15$~\cite{Leong2023}, and $\mathrm{B} = 2.17$~\cite{Wang2016}, but we have not yet reached the squeezing demonstrated in photonic systems, \SI{10.5}{dB}~\cite{Eberle2013}.
-Our protocol suffers from classical computational difficulty in the numerical simulations required to find optimal controls for higher-energy oscillator systems.
-This challenge can be potentially overcome by performing the numerical optimization in a basis that is better suited to the generating Hamiltonians and target states than the Fock state basis, for example the basis of Gaussian states~\cite{Walschaers2020,Bond2024,Bourassa2021,banic2025}.
+This framework also allows for additional JC-type interactions to be included, enabling the creation of multi-partite (>2) entangled oscillator states.
+Our protocol suffers from classical computational difficulty in the numerical simulations to find optimal controls.
+This challenge can be potentially overcome by using basis sets tailored for the generating Hamiltonians and target states, e.g., the basis of Gaussian states~\cite{Walschaers2020,Bond2024,Bourassa2021,banic2025}.